hicapacity/hicapacity-site/services.markdown

 ---

 #### 3D Printing ####
 We currently have a MakerBot Replicator (Fifth Generation) available for printing models.
 Designated HICapacity members will assist anyone wishing to use the printer.
+Please note that this printer only accepts PLA, so if you would like to bring your own material make sure it is PLA.

 ##### Printing Rates #####
 * $5 flat fee (waived for HICapacity &amp; BoxJelly members)